jeffhays/ezPHP/README.md

 Global Constants
 ================

-	``DS`` DIRECTORY_SEPARATOR - this would be "/" in most cases if you're smart enough to be using linux ``EXT`` .php - I might let you config this later but I think for now let's assume you're using .php files :)
+	DS DIRECTORY_SEPARATOR - this would be "/" in most cases if you're smart enough to be using linux EXT - (.php) I might let you config this later but I think for now let's assume you're using .php files :)
-	``BASE`` The base path of your ezPHP Framework install ``CONFIG`` Path to config directory within the base path of your ezPHP Framework install ``PKG`` Path to packages directory within the base path of your ezPHP Framework install ``TMP`` Path to tmp directory within the base path of your ezPHP Framework install ``LIB`` Path to lib directory within the packages directory of your ezPHP Framework install ``APP`` Path to app directory within the packages directory of your ezPHP Framework install ``CORE`` Path to ez directory within the packages directory of your ezPHP Framework install ``SESS`` Path to sessions directory within the tmp directory of your ezPHP Framework install ``LOG`` Path to logs directory within the tmp directory of your ezPHP Framework install
+	BASE - The base path of your ezPHP Framework install CONFIG - Path to config directory within the base path of your ezPHP Framework install PKG - Path to packages directory within the base path of your ezPHP Framework install TMP - Path to tmp directory within the base path of your ezPHP Framework install LIB - Path to lib directory within the packages directory of your ezPHP Framework install APP - Path to app directory within the packages directory of your ezPHP Framework install CORE - Path to ez directory within the packages directory of your ezPHP Framework install SESS - Path to sessions directory within the tmp directory of your ezPHP Framework install LOG - Path to logs directory within the tmp directory of your ezPHP Framework install

 These can be pretty handy when you're including files.
 With the autoload class you can quickly and dynamically load files based on these paths.
 Here's some examples with and without using autoload.